msalemor/llm-use-cases/cost-savings.md

 Customer Table:customerID,name,email
 ```

-In the sample above maybe no instructions are needed if the query is expected to be simple, but maybe a lot of instructions and samples if the query is expected to be very complex.
+**Note:** In the sample above maybe no instructions are needed if the query is expected to be simple, but maybe a lot of instructions and samples if the query is expected to be very complex.

 ### 3.10 Monitor the Completions